-At Liverpool, you can choose which level to learn at with confidence, knowing we are specialists in teaching languages to all levels. all levels.
-Beginners will benefit from our years of experience in accompanying students in their first steps in their chosen language; advanced students will find their knowledge broadened and deepened.
+At Liverpool, you can choose which level to learn at with confidence, knowing we are specialists in teaching languages to all levels.
+Beginners will benefit from our years of experience in accompanying students in their first steps in their chosen language; advanced students will see their knowledge broadened and deepened.

 Access new facilities

 Our fully-refurbished Language Lounge is the centre of departmental life.
 It is a lively place where you can work on your language skills with the aid of online resources, watch foreign-language films, meet someone for a chat in your chosen language or simply settle down with “un espresso”.

 Experience our ‘connected’ Liverpool curriculum